 Columbia re-entered the earth’s atmosphere on the morning of February 1, 2003.

 It wasn’t until 10 minutes later, at 8:53 a.m.—as the shuttle was 231,000 feet above the California coastline traveling at 23 times the speed of sound—that the first indications of trouble began.
-Because the heat-resistant tiles covering the left wing’s leading edge had been damaged or were missing, wind and heat entered the wing and blew it apart.
+Because the heat-resistant tiles covering the left wing’s leading edge had been damaged or were missing, wind and heat entered the wing, damaging hydraulic systems and sending the shuttle into an unrecoverable spin, causing it to break apart.

-The first debris began falling to the ground in West Texas near Lubbock at 8:58 a.m.
+Ground observers noticed the shuttle shedding debris as it passed over California, with the first recovered pieces hitting the ground in West Texas near Lubbock at 8:58 a.m.
 One minute later, the last communication from the crew of five men and two women was heard, and at 9 a.m. the shuttle disintegrated over northeast Texas, near Dallas.

 Residents in the area heard a loud boom and saw streaks of smoke in the sky.
 Debris and the remains of the crew were found in more than 2,000 locations across East Texas, Arkansas and Louisiana.
 Making the tragedy even worse, two pilots aboard a search helicopter were killed in a crash while looking for debris.